static-motion/PizzaApp/README.md

 🔗 **Dependencies:**
 - The only dependency of the **Data Tier** lies in the used Database Provider and Database Server.
 - The **Data Tier** is intended to provide high level of abstraction on the used Database Provider and Database Server to the **Service Tier**.
-- Uses the data in the **Shared Tier**
+- Uses the data in the **Shared Tier**.

 📝 **Notes:**
 - Usually a single **Data Tier** is used to abstract on a single Database Provider and Database Server used by the application.
 - In some cases, different **Application/Presentation Tiers** or even a single **Application/Presentation Tier** may need to access different Database Providers and Database Servers.
 In these cases it is up to the future architect of the application to decide between the following concepts:
   * Concept 1 - Usage of multiple DbContexts within a single **Data Tier**.
 This concept is suitable in the cases when different Database Provider and Database Server needs to be used, but the logic of the abstraction remains unchanged.
-  * Concept 2 - Usage of multiple **Data Tiers**, which represents different Database Provider and Database Server.
+  * Concept 2 - Usage of multiple **Data Tiers**, which represent different Database Provider and Database Server.
 This concepts allows for customization of the abstraction and common functionality, provided by each of the used **Data Tiers**.
 However, this concept leads to significant architectural impacts and needs to be analyzed carefully before used.
 ---

 ## 4. Cross-Cutting Tier